 Are you suffering from migraines or a similar ailment?
 Contact us if you have any questions regarding this case study, or to book an appointment to assess for your own custom preparation.
 If you choose to prepare this recipe and try it on your own, feel free to contact us with any questions or concerns you may have.

-SAFETY PRECAUTIONS: Peppermint and rosemary when used in excess are contra-indicative for pregnant woman, and should be used within recommended daily dosages and duration guidelines.
+SAFETY PRECAUTIONS: Peppermint and rosemary when used in excess are contra-indicative for pregnant women, and should be used within recommended daily dosages and duration guidelines.

 Aromatherapy/Essential Oils for Headaches. (n.d.).
 In Alt Med Smart Alternatives.
 Retrieved from http://www.altmd.com/Articles/Aromatherapy-Essential-Oils-for-Headaches